 Mylar Blankets are Convenient

-Mylar survival blankets conveniently fold up to the size of a deck of cards that can easily fit into a purse, glove compartment, or desk drawer.
+Mylar survival blankets conveniently fold up to about the size of a deck of cards, and can easily fit into a purse, glove compartment, or desk drawer.

 Having more than one mylar emergency blanket on hand is a great idea.
-Plus it won’t take up much space in your bug out bag or EDC backpack, nor will it take much (if anything) to acquire one for yourself.
+Plus it won’t take up much space in your bug out bag, EDC backpack, or car emergency kit.
+Nor will it take much (if anything) to acquire one for yourself.

 Need more survival gear tips?

 Click here for the latest updates and products you need in your survivalist arsenal!